-Broken links for websites gives visitors a damaging perspective towards your business.
+Broken website links give visitors a damaging perspective towards your business.
 For example:

 For these reasons, you need to fix your broken links immediately.
 But how do broken links appear on your website in the first place?